 Christian Fellner MA, Dip.TCL, LTCL

 My teaching career began in my late teens when I was asked to teach piano and music theory to a group of children in my neighbourhood and prepare them for the ABRSM grade exams.
-I soon discovered that teaching was something I enjoyed and in a few years I was teaching around thirty piano lessons a week.
-I began teaching singing during my final year Trinity and this led naturally to teaching spoken voice as well.
+I discovered that teaching was something I enjoyed and in a few years I was teaching around thirty piano lessons a week.
+I began teaching singing during my final year at Trinity and this led naturally to teaching spoken voice as well.

 After graduating from Central in 2010, I taught voice and text to actors at the Poor School, a London drama school in Kings Cross.
-This continued until the School closed in 2017 and I now run a private practice from my home in Teddington, South West London and teach voice at The School – a new school of acting in North London https://theschoollondon.co.uk
+This continued until the School closed in 2017 and I now run a private practice from my home in Teddington, South West London and teach voice at The School – a new school of acting in Islington, North London – https://theschoollondon.co.uk